AxelWismer/axelwismer.github.io/blog/_posts/2024-08-01-jekyll-blog.markdown

 gem install jekyll
 ~~~

-Also, see the full **[installation guide](https://jekyllrb.com/)**.
+For the complete installation guide, visit [Jekyll’s official site](https://jekyllrb.com/).

 ## Serve the Site in Your Browser

-Now that we've installed everything, we can serve the site on localhost (127.0.0.1:4000) by running:
+Once everything is installed, you can serve the site locally at `localhost:4000` by running:

 ~~~sh
 jekyll serve
 ~~~

-To make new changes (except for _config.yml) appear in the browser, run:
+For incremental updates (excluding changes to _config.yml) and live reload:

 ~~~sh
 jekyll serve --incremental --livereload